How eight properties increased their revenues by 19% on average with Pricepoint

 Average Year on Year Increase in Revenues between June 2019 and August 2020

 ,We live in a digital world and hotel guests are increasingly digital natives.
 The number of online reservations keeps increasing because it’s fast, easy, and natural for these customers to book online.
 To compete effectively, hotel prices must now adjust for demand and customer type multiple times within 24 hours.
 We all know this mechanism very well from buying plane tickets.
 Airlines have been pricing like this for years.
 The same ticket that costs $900 in the morning might cost 1150$ in the evening.
 Airlines have been doing it for one important reason – dynamic pricing increases revenues.

 Nowadays, surrounded by an unprecedented quantity of data and computing power, the best way to keep pace is to have a solution in place that automates the pricing process based on relevant factors like booking trends, historical data, seasonality, geography, or competitor set.
 To stay in the game, hoteliers need to increase the flexibility of their pricing to sell at the optimal rate.

-Any company or software provider that quotes that they are able to increase revenues by a specific percent is, sadly, being dishonest.
-We don’t claim a specific increase, but as this case shows Pricepoint’s real customers have shown a proven benefit from their investment in a modern revenue management system.
+Any company or software provider that quotes that they can increase revenues by a specific percent is, sadly, being dishonest.
+We don’t claim a specific increase, but as this case study shows, Pricepoint’s real customers have shown a proven benefit from their investment in a modern revenue management system.
 Investing in this technology today will create long-term resilience in a disrupted and fast-paced hospitality industry.